AdobeDocs/commerce-php/src/pages/tutorials/custom-admin-design/index.md

 Your `design_config_listing.xml` file is merged with the same files from the other modules, so there is no need to copy their contents.
 You only need to define changes.
 Even if you want to customize the existing entities, you only need to mention those options for which the values are customized.

-For reference, view the grid configuration files of the Magento modules:
+For reference, view the grid configuration files of the modules:

 -  `<Magento_Backend_module_dir>/view/adminhtml/ui_component/design_config_listing.xml`
 -  `<Magento_Theme_module_dir>/view/adminhtml/ui_component/design_config_listing.xml`